Homemade Pecan Milk

 Pour the blended milk through a strainer into a bowl or jar.
 I used a cheese cloth and found this to be great because you can squeeze the liquid through with your hands while straining out any larger pieces.
 A clean, thin dish towel also works!

-Switch up your almond milk habit and try making Homemade Pecan Milk!!
-It’s such a fun dairy free alternative and I love that you can add as much or as little sweetness as you like!
+Switch up your almond milk and try some Homemade Pecan Milk!!
+It’s such a fun dairy free alternative and completely customizable!

 - 1 cup pecans